nicholalexander/clarification/README.md

-# Clarification
+# Clarification - DO NOT INSTALL - IN DEVELOPMENT

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/clarification`.
 To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation